Things to Do in Nassau: Complete 2026 Activity Guide

 Atlantis Paradise Island

-THE must-see attraction in Nassau!
-Atlantis features Aquaventure water park with the famous Mayan Temple slide, one of the world's largest open-air marine habitats, a casino, and stunning private beaches.
-Even if you're not staying here, a day pass is worth every penny.
+THE must-see attraction in Nassau.
+Atlantis features Aquaventure - a 141-acre water park with the iconic Mayan Temple slide - one of the world's largest open-air marine habitats with 250+ species, a casino, 21+ restaurants, and 5 miles of private beach.
+Day passes are seasonal and sell out fast on cruise days.

-Insider Tip: Book day passes online in advance - they sell out!
-Arrive at 10am when it opens to beat crowds.
-The casino is free to enter (18+).
-Bring waterproof phone cases for the slides.
+Insider Tip: Book directly at atlantisbahamas.com - rates fluctuate from $195 to $250+ during peak weeks.
+Arrive at 9-10am to beat the cruise crowds.
+The casino is free to enter (21+).
+Bring a waterproof phone case for the slides.

 Queen's Staircase